-Group Signals, Group Variables— Plot multiple variables together in separate plots or in one plot
+Merge Axes— Plot multiple variables together in separate plots or in one plot

 Specify how to plot multiple variables together.

-Clear to create a single plot that overlays all traces and uses a single y-axis scale.
+Select to create a single plot that overlays all traces and uses a single y-axis scale.

 Select Data Cursors to display values of key points in your signal.
 Data Cursors are horizontal and vertical bars that you position over a point of interest, such as a peak value.
 The cursors display the x and y positions.
 To display the distance between the cursors, select Show Signal Information.
 To lock the bars so that they move together, select one of the Lock Spacing options.

-Select Features— Choose the features to plot
+Select Features— Choose features to plot

 Click Select Features to open a selectable list of features to plot.
 Use Select Features, for example, when you have generated many features but you want to focus on a subset in a single plot panel.

 Group By— Select condition variable for grouping data

 Select the condition variable to base feature histograms on.
 The feature histograms use color to visualize the separation of data groups with different labels for that condition variable.